-Why is Heritage important to delivering the vision and objectives for Garforth?
+Why is heritage important to delivering the Vision and Objectives for Garforth?

-Garforth is made up predominantly of post-war development and industrial heritage.
-Post-war development is often under-valued, nevertheless the heritage assets proposed in this section are an important part of our shared history in Garforth and the community wishes to see them protected.

-Garforth currently has no formal heritage protection as there are no Conservation Area designations within the town, although there are 8 Designated Heritage Assets in the form of Listed Structures (all Grade II).
-These are given in Appendix 1 and shown on Map 5.
+- 1. Garforth is made up predominantly of post-war development and industrial heritage.
+Post-war development is often under-valued, nevertheless the heritage assets proposed in this section are an important part of our shared history in Garforth and the community wishes to see them protected. - Garforth currently has no formal heritage protection as there are no Conservation Area designations within the town, although there are 8 Designated Heritage Assets in the form of Listed Structures (all Grade II).
+These are given in Appendix 1 and shown on Map 5. - 3.
 Conservation of the historic environment is a key priority in Garforth and is important to protect the identity of the area.
-The Forum therefore identified a list of potential Non-Designated Heritage Assets (NDHA) for assessment during the preparation of the neighbourhood plan (see Appendix 2) and Map 6.
-The candidate NDHAs were identified as making a positive contribution to the character of Garforth and therefore should be taken into consideration when new development takes place.
-This list is not a definitive list of all the possible NDHAs in Garforth but rather represents those identified at a particular point in time - during the drafting of the Neighbourhood Plan.
+The Forum therefore identified a list of potential Non-Designated Heritage Assets (NDHAs) for assessment during the preparation of the neighbourhood plan (see Appendix 2) and Maps 6, 6a and 6b.
+(Maps 6a and 6b are expanded versions of map 6, intended to facilitate locating the NDHAs.)
+The candidate NDHAs were identified as making a positive contribution to the character of Garforth and therefore should be taken into consideration if new development takes place.
+This list is not a definitive list of all the possible NDHAs in Garforth but rather represents those identified at a particular point in time during the drafting of the Neighbourhood Plan.
+This does not preclude the addition of further NDHAs in the future.

-These candidate NDHAs were assessed using Historic England's guidance on Local Heritage Listing and guidance provided by the LCC Conservation Team.
+- 4. These candidate NDHAs were assessed using Historic England's guidance on Local Heritage Listing and guidance provided by the LCC Conservation Team.
 The assessment was based on local knowledge, historical maps, a visual appraisal and photographic evidence.
 Those assets considered to have sufficient heritage value (in accordance with Historic England's criteria) have therefore been identified as NDHAs in the Neighbourhood Plan.
-It is Leeds City Council's responsibility to produce a Schedule of Non-Designated Heritage Assets which will be updated annually as part of the Authority Monitoring Report (AMR).
+It is Leeds City Council's responsibility to produce a Schedule of Non-Designated Heritage Assets which will be updated annually as part of the Authority Monitoring Report (AMR). - 5.
 Throughout the assessment process, there were a number of potential NDHAs that were identified that fall outside of the Garforth Neighbourhood Area boundary though are generally assumed to be within the Garforth Area.
-These NDHAs have not been included within the neighbourhood plan policy but a distinct community project has been included within the plan to ensure that these NDHAs are able to become part of the Schedule of NDHAs being prepared by Leeds City Council.
+These NDHAs have not been included within the neighbourhood plan policy but a distinct community project has been included within the plan to ensure that these NDHAs are able to become part of the

+Schedule of NDHAs being prepared by Leeds City Council.
+Map 6c identifies these four NDHAs.

-Some non-listed Heritage assets:
+Some Non-designated Heritage Assets: